Domain Generalisation for Object Detection under Covariate and Concept Shift: Proposed Method

-The intuition behind Eq.~\eqref{eq:final_result} is that the minimisation of class conditional entropy results in domain specific instance level features which do not have the discriminative ability to assign the correct class label corresponding to the objects in the image $I$.
-As mentioned in the main paper, we realise the result in Eq.~\eqref{eq:final_result} by introducing the additional $N$ domain specific classifiers.
-Also, following \cite{zhao2020domain}, we use gradient reversal layer (GRL) to aid the feature extractor lose the discriminative ability while minimising the domain specific classification loss.
+Eq.~\eqref{eqn:thm-requirement} shows that minimisation of class conditional negentropy alone results in domain specific instance level features with no discriminative ability to assign correct class labels corresponding to the objects in the image $I$ -- making them completely useless for our actual goal of detection.
+But in reality we do not wish to minimise this term alone, and instead use its hypothetical solution to pull against some existing method for minimising $\mathcal{L}_{cls}$ in Eq.~\eqref{eq:KL_simplified_defs}.

-The equality in conditionals $P_D(B, F_{\theta}(I) | C=j)$ for all the classes implies that the instance level features extracted are independent of the class labels.
-Inspired by Theorem 1 and the minmax game approach proposed in \cite{goodfellow2014generative, gong2019twin, zhao2020domain}, we introduce $N$ classifiers, $\{{T'}_D^{(\phi'_D)}\}_{D=1 \dots N}$, each parameterised by a $\phi'_D$, and propose the following loss function,
+One way to solve Eq.~\eqref{eqn:thm-requirement} is to use adversarial learning, inspired by the minmax game approach proposed in \cite{zhao2020domain, goodfellow2014generative, gong2019twin}.
+We here introduce $|\mathbf{D}|$ new classifiers, $c(F; \gamma_D) $, each parameterised by a different, domain-specific $\gamma_D$, and propose the following \textbf{domain specific adversarial} classification loss function $\mathcal{L}_{erc}$,